 The 10 Best Wheel Locks

 This wiki has been updated 30 times since it was first published in March of 2017.
 Few things can be as gut-wrenching as returning to your vehicle only to discover that it's been stolen or that your high-end tires and rims are missing.
 Keep your car, trailer, or motorcycle safe and intact with one of the reliable wheel locks on our list.
 Our selection has everything from locking lug nuts and boots to screeching alarms, so you can rest easy knowing your investment is protected.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes